minqiaowang/on-premise-adg/failover-and-reinstate/failover-and-reinstate.md

 ## Step 3: Reinstate the previous primary database

-1. In the previous primary side, connect to sqlplus as sysdba, shutdown the database and startup mount before reinstating.
+1. In the current standby side, connect to sqlplus as sysdba, shutdown the database and startup mount before reinstating.

 ```
 [oracle@standby ~]$ sqlplus / as sysdba